rmaryan/MSFS2020-Ardunio-Cockpit/README.md

   "screenFieldItems": [           // the screen fields definition section - these are fields which are shown on the screen and can be changed by the knobs
                                   // screenFieldItems can contain any reasonable number of entries {
+      "visibilityCondition": "", // optional visibility statement.
+If empty or not specified - the field is always visible.
+                                 // If not empty - the visibility evaluation condition should be specified.
+                                 // The unit of measure may be embedded into WASM variable definition, or after a comma for a regular SimConnect variable.
+                                 // Unit of measure is optional.
+                                 // Format: "SOMEWAR,SOMEUNIT=SOMEVALUE"
+                                 // Ex: "FLAPS HANDLE INDEX,enum=1"
+                                 //     "FLAPS HANDLE INDEX=1"
+                                 //     "(L:A32NX_FLAPS_HANDLE_INDEX,enum)=1"
       "text": "HDG",         // the initial text to be shown on the screen "x": "010",            // X coordinate of the top left corner of the field on the screen "y": "010",            // Y coordinate of the top left corner of the field on the screen